nogibjj/Allen_Wang_miniproj_2/README.md

 - **.github/workflows/ci.yml**: Configures CI/CD pipeline to automatically run setup, linting, and tests.

-- **main.py**: Contains a function that prints a string in reverse.
+- **main.py**: A script for reading a dataset, calculating summary statistics, and generating data visualizations.

 - **README.md**: This file, providing setup and usage instructions.